Savanna-Heath/AI-ML-Prompt-Engineering-Lab/README.md

 # AI-ML-Prompt-Engineering-Lab
-Prompt Engineering techniques to generate SWOT analyses for a career as a police officer based off of Indeed.
+Generating SWOT analyses and prompts using prompt engineering techniques for a career as a police officer by the city of White Settlement in Texas, found on the career website Indeed.